 Guanella Pass is a remarkable drive between two major highways.
-This national scenic byway connects I-70, to the north, with Highway 285, to the south.
+This national scenic byway connects I-70 and Georgetown, to the north, with Highway 285 and Grant, to the south.

 Camping and hiking are the main activities on the byway.
 Mount Bierstadt (14,065′) is one of the easier 14’ers in the state to hike and is accessible from the Summit Area of the pass.
 The three mile trail to the top takes 3 to 6 hours roundtrip.
 Mt Evans is another 14’er with a trail from the pass.
 You can also drive up Mt Evans.

 There are four campgrounds on Guanella Pass, as well as lots of dispersed camping.
 Two campgrounds inhabit the Georgetown side and two reside on the Grant side.

 - Clear Lake CG – Closest to Georgetown, 8 sites, non-reservable

 - Guanella Pass CG – Just past Clear Lake CG, 18 sites, Reservations